 A very low budget limits choices, but it can work in narrow situations.
 Vehicles at this level are older and often need immediate maintenance.
 Mechanical condition should matter more than appearance.

-How to Interpret Reliability Rankings
+How to Interpret Reliability and Safety Rankings

 Reliability rankings help guide research, but they should not replace inspection.
 Different studies measure reliability in different ways, which explains why results often vary.
 These differences reflect methodology, not absolute performance.

 Safety data adds essential context.
-Organizations such as the Insurance Institute for Highway Safety publish crash results and safety ratings based on controlled testing.
-A vehicle that earns an IIHS Top Safety Pick, such as specific recent versions of the Subaru Forester, has performed well in crash tests.
-Still, that rating does not account for maintenance history.
+Organizations such as the Insurance Institute for Highway Safety{:rel=”nofollow”} publish crash results and ratings based on controlled testing, and the National Highway Traffic Safety Administration issues its own five-star scores.
+A vehicle earning an IIHS Top Safety Pick{:rel=”nofollow”}, such as recent versions of the Subaru Forester, has performed well in crash tests.

-Cars for Different Campus Lifestyles
+Matching a Vehicle to Different Campus Lifestyles

-Luxury and Family Shared Cars for Students
+Luxury and Family Shared Vehicles

-Do Model Years Matter for College Cars?
+Do Model Years Matter?

 Common Trade-Offs to Consider